-Before you go out and buy one of these small tortoises which range from 13-20cm for the male and 15-25cm for the female it is important prospective owners understand their water and feeding requirements.
+Before you go out and buy one of these small tortoises, it is important prospective owners understand their water and feeding requirements.
 Giving them the wrong food can make them ill and giving them their daily water in the incorrectly shaped water bowl can kill them.

 They are greedy eaters and if they are left to their own devices they will destroy every plant in your garden so they must have their own outdoor enclosure planted with tortoise-safe seeds.
 Listed below are some of the things you can plant in their enclosure.
 The best diet they can have is natural foods and you can get weeds, shrubs and plants that they can safely eat in the summer months.
 Dandelions are an excellent plant to feed off and when planted spread profusely.

 When the summer is over you will need to provide a variety of different edible plants and leaves every morning to satisfy their eating habits.
 These should be varied and your tortoise should not be fed the same things every day.
 There is so much to choose from it is easy to build up a variety, hibiscus flowers and leaves, mulberry leaves, mallow flowers and leaves and chrysanthemum flowers are all good choices, as are cornflowers, forsythia and dayflower flowers and leaves.

 What Your Russian Tortoise Should Eat

 .
 High-fiber, low protein plants

 .
 Tortoise-safe organic weeds, plants and herbs especially dandelions.